Staveley War Memorial is a Grade II listed building in the Chesterfield local planning authority area, England. War memorial.

 Description

-DESCRIPTION: the memorial is located within the Remembrance Gardens at the junction of Duke Street and Lowgates.
-It comprises a white marble sculpture of a uniformed soldier standing in front of a tree stump holding his rifle with the stock resting on the ground.
-The figure rises from a tall square white marble plinth with a moulded cap.
-The plinth is set upon a three-stepped concrete base.
+Located within the Remembrance Gardens at the junction of Duke Street and Lowgates, the memorial includes a white marble sculpture of a uniformed soldier standing in front of a tree stump, holding his rifle with the stock resting on the ground.
+The soldier stands on a tall square white marble plinth with a moulded cap, which is set upon a three-stepped concrete base.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.